Andrepereira2001/feup-lbaw-2021/pa.md

 #### 8.1.
 Libraries Used

 > Include reference to all the libraries and frameworks used in the product.
-> Include library name and reference, description of the use, and link to example where it's used in the product.
+> Include library name and reference, description of the use, and link to the example where it's used in the product.

 #### 8.2 User Stories